matteocrippa/awesome-swift/README.md

 *A collection of font related snippets.*

-* [font awesome](https://github.com/matteocrippa/MCFontAwesome) - fontawesome porting for swift
+* [MCFontAwesome](https://github.com/matteocrippa/MCFontAwesome) - fontawesome porting for swift
+* [SwiftFonts](https://github.com/roadfire/SwiftFonts) - render all the supported fonts in swift

+## Framework
+*Do you need any framework?*

+* [Swifter Twitter](https://github.com/mattdonnelly/Swifter) - Swifter Twitter framework for swift

 ## Transitions